discordeno/discordeno/docs/src/advanced/dynamiccommands.md

     execute: async function (message) {
       const url = `https://nekos.life/api/v2${endpoint.path}`;
       const result = await fetch(url).then((res) => res.json());
-      sendMessage(message.channelID, result?.url);
+      sendMessage(message.channelID, result?.url || result[endpoint.name]);
     },
   });
 });
 ```

+> **Note:** We have removed the endpoints that were leading to NSFW content.
+With them, we would just have created 68 different commands.

 Take a minute to realize what just happened.
-This has made 68 different unique commands dynamically.
+This has made 29 different unique commands dynamically.
 In 1 file, using the same piece of code, we created so many commands.
 You can easily add more commands to this.

 **That ladies and gentleman is the power and magic of Discordeno!**